Capture

 How Capture Compares to Alternatives

 Google Photos shared albums require every guest to have a Google account.
-Participation rates are typically 10-20% because of this friction.
+At most events, this means only a handful of tech-savvy guests actually contribute — the rest give up at the sign-in screen.
 Links can be forwarded to non-guests, and Google may use photos for service improvement.

 WhatsApp groups are the default but the worst option for quality.
 They compress photos aggressively, become chaotic above 20-30 people, and make it nearly impossible to download a clean collection afterward.